freenas/freenas-docs/userguide/storage.rst

     click :guilabel:`Create Passphrase` and enter the new passphrase.
     The old passphrase can be reused if desired.

 #.
-Highlight the pool that contains the disk you just replaced and
+Highlight the pool that contains the recently replaced disk and
     click the :guilabel:`Download Key` button to save the new encryption key.
 Since the old key will no longer function, any old keys can be safely discarded.